 Another important factor to consider is the separation of church and state.
 Many private schools are associated with religion.
 For the government to give them money would go against not only the state constitution but the American constitution as well.
 The government supporting religious schools completely violates the freedom of religion American citizens were promised.

-If someone is wealthy enough to go to a public school, then they should be able to do that.
-But we should not punish public schools with this amendment by taking away their funding.
+If someone is wealthy enough to go to a private school, then they should be able to do that.
+However, we should not punish public schools with this amendment by taking away their funding.
 Do your teachers, your peers, and your community a favor by voting NO on Amendment 2 this November.